davidsowerby/takkan/docs/user-guide/page-types.md

 - The page can be divided into [panels](#panel), each with an optional, collapsible heading
 - Edit / Save / Cancel functionality is provided
 - Panels can be put into edit mode separately, or all at the same time
-- Precept takes care of passing edited data back to the data source.
+- Takkan takes care of passing edited data back to the data source.

 ## PListPage